 There are also other ways to keep the elastics away from your ears to prevent the rubbing: tying them to a headband, sewing buttons on a headband or the scrubs cap, a ribbon or a paper clip.
 It all depends on what you have at hand.

 What makes you feel the most comfortable while wearing masks for a long time?
-Did you make your own face mask ear saver already?
-Share your opinions in the comments section below.
+Did you make your own face mask ear saver DIY already?
+If you haven’t yet, now it’s time to make your own ear saver!
+And please share your opinions in the comments section below.

 Face mask ear guard